drubio/practical-ai-agents/README.md

 ## About the Code

-This repository includes companion code and examples for books.
-Code is organized to match the topics covered in each book.
-Each folder corresponds to a chapter described in the book.
+This repository includes companion code organized to match the topics covered in each book.
+Each folder corresponds to a chapter in a book.

 You're welcome to explore, modify and adapt the examples for your own projects.